Siobhan Hodgetts-Still believes it’s vital for players and fans alike to speak openly and honestly about mental health.

 “We just have to help each other and be kind to each other, and make people aware that they can come and talk.
 Sometimes you might need a day’s rest or a day on the sofa to reset and refocus.”

-Football plays a key role in many people’s lives and is a vital part of communities, helping people support one another and ensuring everyone feels okay.
+Football plays a key role in many people’s lives and remains a vital part of local communities, providing a space for connection, belonging, and support – on and off the pitch.

 Follow all the latest Gloucestershire news in our live blog, with updates and insights as they happen.